ibm-cloud-docs/containers/cs_ingress.md

         </tr>
         <tr>
         <td><code>path</code></td>
-        <td>Replace <em>&lt;external_service_path&gt;</em> with a slash or the unique path that your external app is listening on, so that network traffic can be forwarded to the app.
+        <td>Replace <em>&lt;external_service_path&gt;</em> with a slash or the unique path that your external app is listening on so that network traffic can be forwarded to the app.

         </br>
         For every service, you can define an individual path that is appended to the IBM-provided or custom domain to create a unique path to your app, for example <code>http://ibm_domain/external_service_path</code> or <code>http://custom_domain/</code>.
 When you enter this route into a web browser, network traffic is routed to the ALB.
 The ALB looks up the associated service and sends network traffic to the service.
 The service the forwards traffic to the external app.
 The app must be set up to listen on this path to receive incoming network traffic.